Methodology

 • Recorded in HESA's Standard Registration Population (opens in new tab), which requires a minimum of 2 weeks participation; or

-• Recorded in the ILR college data as starting a learning aim at level 4 or higher that was either:
+• Recorded in the ILR as starting an HE learning aim or an apprenticeship programme that includes a component aim or programme aim at level 4 or higher that was either:

 1. Completed successfully